Skip to main content

 13:00-14:30Lunch Break (University Canteen)*

-14:30-16:30AFRODESCENDANT ARTIVISM ACROSS EUROPE: A ROUNDTABLE WITH TANIA ADAM, RAQUEL LIMA, KIYÉMIS, WENDY BAONGA, AND CHARLINE KANZA (also via Zoom)
+14:30-16:30ACTIVISM AND ARTIVISM ONN MULTIPLE FRONTS: CHOICES, NETWORKS, CHALLENGES, AND … JOY!
+A ROUNDTABLE WITH TANIA ADAM, RAQUEL LIMA, KIYÉMIS, WENDY BAONGA, AND CHARLINE KANZA (also via Zoom)

 Moderation: Ximena Cervantes Englerth, Merveilles Mouloungui